Whether you are prepping for armageddon or prepping your budget, living off the grid can be a dream come true to many.

 A lot of people are off-grid, and you probably don’t even realize it.
 Considering I have a large family, when we do go off-grid, this will be our method of choice.
 The reason is that you can still have modern conveniences, but you cut your expenses drastically, and you aren’t reliant upon the grid for anything.

-So if you decide to go off-grid in this form, you’ll have an electric powered well for your water.
+If you decide to go off-grid in this form, you’ll have an electric powered well for your water.
 (If you are a prepper, I recommend adding a hand crank option to your well, or following this method for utilizing your electric well in time of an emergency.)

 Next, you’ll still have your regular indoor bathroom, but it will run to a septic tank instead of into a city sewage system.
 You can learn how to take care of your septic system here.